labuladong/fucking-algorithm/common_knowledge/SessionAndCookie.md

 The above is a brief introduction to cookies and sessions.
 Cookie is a part of the HTTP protocol and are not complicated.
 So let's take a look at the code architecture to implement session management in detail.

-### 2.Implementation of session
+## 2.Implementation of session

 The principle of session is not difficult, but it is very skillful to implement it.
 Generally, three components are required to complete it.
 They respectively are`Manager`,`Provider` and  `Session` three classes (interface).

 ![](../pictures/session/4.jpg)

-1.The browser requests the page resource of the path `/content` rom the server over the HTTP protocol, there is a Handler function on the corresponding path to receive the request, parses the cookie in the HTTP header, and gets the session ID stored in it,then send this ID to the  `Manager`.
+1. The browser requests the page resource of the path `/content` rom the server over the HTTP protocol, there is a Handler function on the corresponding path to receive the request, parses the cookie in the HTTP header, and gets the session ID stored in it,then send this ID to the  `Manager`.

-2.`Manager`acts as a session manager, mainly storing some configuration information, such as the lifetime of the session, the name of the cookie, and so on.
+2. `Manager`acts as a session manager, mainly storing some configuration information, such as the lifetime of the session, the name of the cookie, and so on.
 All sessions are stored in a `Provider` inside the `Manager`.So `Manager` passes the `Sid` (session ID) to the `Provider` to find out which session that ID corresponds to.

-3.`Provider` is a container, most commonly a hash table that maps each `Sid` to its session.
+3. `Provider` is a container, most commonly a hash table that maps each `Sid` to its session.
 After receiving the `Sid` passed by the `Manager`, it finds the session structure corresponding to the `Sid`, which is the session structure, and returns it.

-4.`Session` stores the user's specific information.
+4. `Session` stores the user's specific information.
 The logic in the Handler function takes out this information, generates the user's HTML page, and returns it to the client.

 So you might ask, why make such a trouble, why not directly in the Handler function to get a hash table, and then store the `Sid` and `Session` structure mapping ?

 **That's the design trick!** Let's talk about why it is divided into `Manager`、`Provider` and  `Session`。

 Let's start with `Session` at the bottom.
 Since session is a key-value pair, why not use a hash table directly, but abstract such a data structure?